Selecting Motors for Small Boats

 Choose the Right Features

 A small boat motor may not boast a lot of bells and whistles, but there are some simple features that you may find are nice to have.

 Electric start is a great feature to have on any boat, but especially on small boats.
-When you're drifting in strong winds, a light-weight boat drifts fast.
-It may be cold, it may be a little rainy, and pull-starting a recoil outboard while you're rapidly drifting toward rocks is not a very fun thing to do.
+A light-weight boat drifts fast in strong winds.
+It may be cold, it may be a little rainy, and pull-starting a recoil outboard while you're rapidly drifting toward rocks isn't fun.
 Electric start makes it easy to start up and move away from hazards before you're on top of them.